 It has not escaped the minds of astute Bible readers everywhere that it was Paul who said:

-So then, was Peter to be accursed because of what Paul taught?
-This is where the boogie man jumps out, screams “aHa!,” and convinces me to teach evangelical ecumenicism, right?
-Not exactly.
+So then, was Peter to be accursed because of what Paul said in Gal 1:9?
+This is where the boogie man jumps out, screams “aHa!” and convinces me everything I know is wrong, right? … Not exactly.

 The Curse of the Law

-It should be understood that the Law of Moses was a privilege to Israel that could have engendered blessing and righteousness if they had kept its statutes (Deut 6:25).
-Yet, if they failed to obey then Israel would be cursed by God himself (Deut 11:27-28).
+Understand that the Law of Moses was a privilege to Israel that could have engendered blessings if they had kept its statutes (Deut 6:25).
+Yet, if they failed to obey, then Israel would be cursed by God himself (Deut 11:27-28).

 “Cursed be he that confirmeth not all the words of this law to do them.
 And all the people shall say, Amen.” – Deuteronomy 27:26

 Paul reminds the Galatians of the law curse in Gal 3:10.
-He continued to show that the revelation of God’s grace explains how Christ having been made a curse for us redeemed us from the curse of the law (Gal 3:13).
+He explained how Christ, having been made a curse for us, redeemed us from the curse of the law (Gal 3:13).
 We are not under the law, nor its curse!
 Glory to God!

 Peter’s New Covenant